Sharonmn63/Overview.md/README.md

 ###The Nitty Gritty

 What **Overview** is a way to file and keep track of plain text documents.
-No converstion to PDF or other such programs, just upload the document.
+No converstion to PDF or other such programs, just upload any text document.

 Overview has so many options: